1 Queen Bed + 1 Loft Twin Bed | 160sq/ft

 - Visit the beautiful waterfront town of Haliburton for shopping, dining and events

-- Only cars with 4WD or AWD can access this remote cabin.
+- Cars with 4WD or AWD can recommend for access to this remote cabin.
 The cabin is located on a newly developed lake, accessed only by a gravel logging road.
-The road is rugged, steep in sections, and not suitable for 2WD or low riding cars.
+The road is rugged, steep in sections, take caution with 2WD or low riding cars.

-- This remote cabin shares the lake with our Willow, Big Rock & Cove cabins.
-Our Willow and Kaya cabins are approximately 200 metres apart from one another, located on their own very private lots.
-However, you may see others guests out on the water.
+- This remote cabin shares the area with our Kaya, Willow, Big Rock and Quasi cabins.
+Our Kaya and Willow cabins are approximately 200 metres apart from one another, located on their own very private lots.
+That said, you may see others guests out on the water.

 DRIVE IN / HIKE IN ACCESS